CircleCI-Public/config-preview-sdk/docs/design-approach.md

 ```

-At the time you register 1.2.0 of `my-orb` the latest version of `foo-orb` will be flatteneded into `my-orb` version 1.2.0.
+At the time you register 1.2.0 of `my-orb` the latest version of `foo-orb` will be flattened into `my-orb` version 1.2.0.
 If a new version of `foo-orb` is published it won't get incorporated into `my-orb` until you publish a new version. **NOTE:** _We recommend selecting the fully qualified version of the orbs that you import to ensure deterministic behavior._

 1. **One registry per CircleCI installation:** Orbs are specific to running CircleCI builds, so we decided to avoid the complexities and security surface area of having arbitrary registries.
-All orbs used in a CirlceCI build must be in the registry of the installation on which your build runs.
+All orbs used in a CircleCI build must be in the registry of the installation on which your build runs.
 1. **All orbs live in a namespace:** All orbs live in exactly one namespace.
 There is no "empty" namespace, nor are there reserved special defaults like "_" for CircleCI or "official" orbs.
 We are likely to introduce a Certified Orbs program or similar in the future, but that will offer first-class metadata on the orb, explicitly defining inclusion rather than relying on implied in a special namespace.
 1. **Revisions are immutable:** To prevent mysterious changes cropping up in the builds of those who use orbs, we do not allow changes to an orb revision once it has gone live.